-Oxfam puts women at the heart of everything we do.
-Not just because it's right, but because it's the best way to end poverty.
+Oxfam puts women at the heart of all our work.
+Not just because it's the right thing to do, but because it's vital in our fight for a world without poverty.

 Why is Oxfam talking about women now?

 At the current rate of progress, it will take 170 years to close the economic gap between men and women - and this figure is actually larger than it was last year.
 Economic inequality between women and men has now reversed to levels last seen in 2008.